Explaining the bid and ask price in the foreign exchange market

 An ask is the minimum price that the seller is willing to take for their asset.
 For example, if a seller has an EUR/USD currency pair, they might set a price limit of 1.2346: if the price increases, it will mean that they will get less money for their asset which won’t be beneficial to them.

-Is a bid higher than ask price?
+Is the bid higher than the ask price?

 In trading, there is a difference between the bid and ask prices for a reason.
 Usually, the bidding prices are lower and the asking prices are higher.
-For instance, the EUR/USD currency pair might have a bidding price of 1.2344 and the asking price of 1.2346.
+For instance, the EUR/USD currency pair might have a bidding price of 1.2344 and an asking price of 1.2346.

 What does buy and sell mean in Forex?

 Buy and sell are the position types in Forex.
-Buy is a position where you purchase a certain instrument for an ask price, whereas sell is a position where you sell an instrument for a bid price.
-And what are is bid and ask price in Forex?
+The buy is a position where you purchase a certain instrument for an ask price, whereas sell is a position where you sell an instrument for a bid price.
+And what are bid and ask prices in Forex?
 The bid price is the amount of money your broker is willing to give you for buying an asset from you, while the ask price is the amount of money you're required to pay to your broker for an asset.
 Generally, the ask rate in foreign exchange is higher than the bid rate, simply because a broker needs to run on some sort of commission, which is called a Forex bid ask spread.

 Axiory uses cookies to improve your browsing experience.
 You can click Accept or continue browsing to consent to cookies usage.
 Please read our Cookie Policy to learn more.